baylonp/Tyre-Anomaly-Detection/README.md

 ## Data standardization

 Before building te actual model, it is important to standardize the values we use to describe a picture.
 Generally, each RGB channel value is in the range of [0,255], but neural networks  wants small input values.
-The main reason is because the network has to deal with very big number during the trainig if we don't scale them.
-These big number can actually stall the learning or making it extremely inefficient.
-Usually, activation function used by neurasl networks, can saturate easily when deleing with big numbers, so we resize.
+The main reason is because the network has to deal with very big number during the trainig and if we don't scale them, these big number can actually stall the learning or making it extremely inefficient.
+Usually, activation function used by neural networks, can saturate easily when dealing with big numbers, so we resize.

 how do we do that?
 We use the `tf.keras.layers.Rescaling()` function that will end up looking like this: